Sign-MAML: Efficient Model-Agnostic Meta-Learning by SignSGD: Related Work

 \section{Related Work}

 \paragraph{Meta-learning} A surge of recent works have been devoted to developing theory and algorithms of {\MAML} \citep{hospedales2020meta,raghu2019rapid,fallah2020convergence,ji2020convergence,song2019maml}.
-For example, the `Almost No Inner Loop' (ANIL) algorithm was proposed in \citep{raghu2019rapid}, which dissects the meta-learning into two phases: training the initialization of a meta-model, and partial fine-tuning the classification head of the meta-model.
-Compared to the conventional {\MAML} algorithm, ANIL yields a reduced computation cost due to the use of partial fine-tuning instead of the end-to-end full fintuning.
+For example, the `Almost No Inner Loop' (ANIL) algorithm was proposed in \citep{raghu2019rapid}, which dissects the meta-learning into two phases: training the initialization of a meta-model, and partially fine-tuning the classification head of the meta-model.
+Compared to the conventional {\MAML} algorithm, ANIL yields a reduced computation cost due to the use of partial fine-tuning instead of the end-to-end full fine-tuning.
 However, ANIL still needs second-order derivatives during meta training.
 To overcome such a computation bottleneck, the work \citep{fallah2020convergence,song2019maml} proposed to use the finite difference of function values or first-order gradients to estimate the high-order derivatives involved in {\MAML}.
 However, the resulting gradient/Hessian estimation may not be unbiased and could lead to an unexpected large estimation variance \citep{liu2020primer}.
+Another first-order method proposed in \citep{nichol2018firstorder} simplifies meta gradient computation by using the difference between initial and adapted weights.
+Here, we focus on the design of lower-level optimizer to speed up computation.
 Besides optimization-based meta-learning, other algorithms such as metric-based and model-based meta-learning have also been developed \citep{hospedales2020meta,koch2015siamese, snell2017prototypical, sung2018learning, vinyals2016matching,santoro2016meta}.
 In this work, we focus on the optimization-based meta-learning. \paragraph{Bilevel optimization} Bilevel optimization is applied to solve problems that exhibit two-level hierarchical structure in which the solution to the lower-level problem is an input to the upper-level problem.
 Solvers for BLO problems can be either deterministic or stochastic.
 Under deterministic BLO appraoch, two commonly used methods are approximate implicit differentiation (AID) based and iterative differentiation (ITD) based.
 For both methods, the lower-level problem is solved by gradient descent (GD).
 For the upper-level problem, AID-based methods obtain meta-gradients through implicit gradients~\citep{gould2016differentiating} whereas ITD-based methods rely on backpropagation~\citep{grazzi2020iteration, ji2021bilevel}.
 In recent years, stochastic approaches have gained a lot of attentions due to its fast convergence and scalability. \citet{ghadimi2018approximation} proposed a method to obtain lower and upper-level gradients through stochastic approximations. \citet{hong2020two} developed a method that solves lower and upper-level problems simultaneously with lower and upper-level step sizes at two different scales.